 Artist Statement:

 My work delves into the fundamental infrastructure of existence and the intricate ways we perceive our surroundings.
-Through a combination of sculpture, video, and digital media, I seek to create new interpretations of the chaos of the universe, while also engaging with concerns around consumption.
+Through a combination of sculpture, video, and digital media, I seek to create new interpretations of the universe's chaos, while also addressing concerns around energy consumption.
+In particular, I am interested in the paradox of creating work about energy while also using and potentially wasting energy in the process.
+Ultimately, my work is an auto-didactic approach to concepts beyond my understanding; it is an experimental and experiential self-study using instruments of perception and creation.